UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/qc.md

 fastqc -h | less
 ```

-Fastqc will create an html report on each file you submit which can be opened from any web browser, such as firefox.
+FastQC will create an html report for each file you provide, which can then be opened from any web browser such as firefox.
-As seen in the help page, fastqc can be run from the command line or from a graphic user interface (GUI).
+As seen in the help page, FastQC can be run from the command line or from a graphic user interface (GUI).
 Using a GUI is generally intuitive so today we will look at the command line usage, as that will give you more flexibility & options going forward.
 Some important options for the command can be seen in the manual.
 As you will see in the manual, setting the `-h` option as above will call the help page.